Department of Mathematics

 Students may register for freshman mathematics and statistics courses appropriate to their high school mathematics preparation and/or entrance examination scores as determined by the department.

 The Mathematics Department is committed to success for all students.
 We provide corequisite programs for students to achieve college readiness and success in college-level math courses.
 Students who are not TSI complete or exempt in math are placed in a college-level math course with appropriate corequisite supports according to TSIA math scores, high school GPA, and previous math coursework.
-The Coordinator of Introductory Mathematics reviews each student's record with an academic advisor to assess readiness and determine placement before the student registers for an introductory math course.
-Developmental corequisite courses (MATH 0302, NCBM 0101 and NCBM 0102) receive a grade of credit/non-credit, which is not calculated into a student's grade point average.
-MATH 0302, NCBM 0101 and NCBM 0102 do no count for any degree plan requirement, though these courses do count toward satisfactory academic progress (SAP) for financial aid eligibility.
-MATH 0302 Developmental Mathematics is a 3 credit, 3-hour, small section developmental corequisite math course designed to teach foundational concepts and skills and support success in entry level college math courses.
+The Coordinator of Introductory Mathematics creates a placement chart to help academic advisors review each students' record, assess their readiness, and determine appropriate course placement before registration.
+Developmental corequisite courses (MATH 0315, NCBM 0101 and MATH 0335, NCBM 0102) receive a grade of credit/non-credit, which is not calculated into a student's grade point average.
+MATH 0315, NCBM 0101 and MATH 0335, NCBM 0102 do not count for any degree plan requirement, though these courses do count toward satisfactory academic progress (SAP) for financial aid eligibility.
+MATH 0315, Foundations of Algebra and MATH 0335, Foundations of Contemporary Math are 3 credit, 3-hour, small section developmental corequisite math courses designed to teach foundational concepts and skills, and support success in entry level college math courses.
 NCBM 0101 and NCBM 0102 are 1 credit, 2-hour, non-course based corequisite support lab sections, which provide targeted one-on-one support for success in entry level math courses.
-MATH 0302, NCBM 0101 and NCBM 0102 are not offered at TAMU-K as standalone courses.
+MATH 0315, NCBM 0101 and MATH 0335, NCBM 0102 are not offered at TAMU-K as standalone courses.

 Mathematics (MATH)